cse5345-fall-2016/similar/README.md

-# Cool!
+# Great job!

-Now we need to split the string into a list of words.
+Here's the big one.
+Given these two helpers, we now need to take our list of words and convert it into a set contains all the unique ngrams of a given length.
+So, given

+    "ant bee cat dog ant bee"

+and a size of 2, we'd want a set containing

+    [ ["ant", "bee"], ["bee", "cat"], ["cat", "dog"], ["dog", "ant" ]

-Write the function `Similar.Ngrams.as_wprd_list/1` that does this.
+Write the function `Similar.Ngrams.ngrams_in` that does this. it takes the string and the ngram size, and returns a MapSet.

-The function String.split is your friend.
+The function Enum.chunk is your friend.

 You'll know you're done when the tests pass.